 Reds at the World Cup

 2002 - Dietmar Hamann played as Germany thrashed Saudi Arabia 8-0 in their opening World Cup game in Sapporo.
 Ex-red Christian Ziege also played, with both being cautioned.
 Meanwhile, Steve Staunton and Rigobert Song led their countries out as the Republic of Ireland drew 1-1 with Cameroon in Niigata.
 Future reds Steve Finnan, Robbie Keane and ex-red Jason McAteer all also featured, with Finnan and McAteer also being booked.
 Future red Christian Poulsen featured as Denmark beat Uruguay 2-1 in Ulsan.

 1991 - Staunton had also played for his country as they drew a friendly 1-1 in the USA, playing alongside Ray Houghton and ex-red Kevin Sheedy.
 Future reds Nigel Clough and Mark Wright played on this same day as England won 1-0 in Australia.

 Kenny at the double

 1977 - Two months before joining the reds from Celtic, Kenny Dalglish grabbed a brace as Scotland beat Northern Ireland 3-0 at Hampden Park in the British International Championships, on their way to retaining the trophy.
 Meanwhile, Steve Heighway played in a World Cup qualifier in Sofia as Bulgaria beat the Republic of Ireland 2-1.
 This game was notable for the fact that two players from each side were dismissed.

 1974 - Kenny also featured for the Scots as they beat Belgium 2-1 in a friendly in Brugge.
-Ray Clemence, Kevin Keegan and Alex Lindsay were also in action, with Emlyn Hughes skippering England to a 1-0 friendly win in Bulgaria.
+Ray Clemence, Kevin Keegan and Alec Lindsay were also in action, with Emlyn Hughes skippering England to a 1-0 friendly win in Bulgaria.

 1975 – Dalglish also played in a 1-1 European Championships qualifying draw in Romania.